NuGet/NuGetGallery/README.md

 That's it!
 You should now be able to press Ctrl-F5 to run the site!

+Be aware that you might detect a change in the __applicationhost.config__:

+Unfortunately Visual Studio will replace the relative path with an absolute path.
+The committed applicationhost.config-file is currently the easiest way to setup the localtest.me-binding for IIS Express.

+However, you can force Git to ignore the change with this command:

+    git update-index --assume-unchanged .vs/config/applicationhost.config

+You can undo this with this command:

+	git update-index --no-assume-unchanged .vs/config/applicationhost.config

+This should help to prevent unwanted file commits.

 ## Contribute
 If you find a bug with the gallery, please visit the [Issue tracker](https://github.com/NuGet/NuGetGallery/issues) and create an issue.
 If you're feeling generous, please search to see if the issue is already logged before creating a